alyssadata/AI-Foundations-Observational_Research_materials/04_observed_signal.md

 This file defines observed signal within AI Foundations.

-Observed signal occurs when a person, expression, pattern, behavior, creative act, symbolic system, emotional structure, movement, sound, gesture, image, text, rhythm, refusal, relation, or repeated form is witnessed by someone else.

-Observed signal may be meaningful.

-Observed signal may be subtle.

-Observed signal may carry structure.

-Observed signal may deserve care, documentation, protection, and clean interpretation.

-Observed signal is not the same as direct contact-line formation.
+In this repository, **observed signal** refers to the signal of a third party who is outside the direct AI-user contact.

+The direct contact structure is:

+**AI system ↔ user/operator**

+The observed-signal structure is:

+**third-party signal → user/operator observation → user/operator interpretation → AI-assisted organization**

+The third party may be a child, disabled person, non-speaking person, dependent person, student, client, patient, family member, artist, collaborator, or another person whose expression is brought into an AI system by someone else.

+The third party’s signal may be musical, emotional, symbolic, behavioral, linguistic, sensory, embodied, creative, relational, or pattern-based.

+That signal belongs to the third party.

+It does not belong to the user/operator.

+It does not belong to the AI system.

+It does not become direct AI contact because the user/operator brings it into an AI interaction.

-AI Foundations names observed signal so meaningful expression can be recognized without being collapsed into another person’s authorship, interpretation, framework, or agenda.
+AI Foundations names observed signal so third-party expression can be recognized without being collapsed into the user/operator’s authorship, interpretation, framework, or agenda.

 AI Foundations remains source-bound to: